A brief introduction to matrix hydrodynamics: The Euler--Zeitlin equations

 For the sphere, quantization is best understood via representation theory.
 Indeed, from a unitary $\mathfrak{so}(3)$ representation, generated by $S_1,S_2,S_3\in \mathfrak{u}(N)$, we obtain the \emph{Casimir operator}.

-As pointed out by Hoppe and Yau~\cite{HoYa1998}, this operator gives an approximation of the Laplace-Beltrami operator on $S^2$, with the same spectrum up to truncation at the maximum spherical harmonics wave-number $\ell = N-1$.
-For details on the representation point-of-view of quantization, see Modin and Viviani~\cite[sect.~3]{MoVi2024}.
+As pointed out by Hoppe and Yau~\cite{HoYa1998}, this operator gives an approximation of the Laplace-Beltrami operator on $S^2$, with the same spectrum up to truncation at the maximum spherical harmonics wave number $\ell = N-1$.
+For details on the representation point of view of quantization, see Modin and Viviani~\cite[sect.~3]{MoVi2024}.

 We now have all the ingredients to approximate the 2-D Euler equations \eqref{eq:vorticity_equation} via quantization theory.
-Indeed, the \emph{Euler--Zeitlin equations} is the isospectral flow of matrices on $\mathfrak{su}(N)$ given by
+Indeed, the \emph{Euler--Zeitlin equation} is the isospectral flow of matrices on $\mathfrak{su}(N)$ given by